 - 1. Definition of Dependent.
-Dependent means only (1) your spouse, or (2) your child, including a legally adopted child or any stepchild who is less than twenty-eight (28) years of age.
-The term ,"dependent" will not include any person who is in full-time military, naval or air service status. - 2.
+Dependent means only (1) your spouse, or (2) your child, including a legally adopted child or any stepchild who is less than twenty-eight (28) years of age. - 2.
 Dependents' Eligibility Date.
 You become eligible for coverage for your dependents on the later of (1) your eligibility date for benefit coverage, or (2) the date you acquire your first dependent. - 3.
 Dependents' Effective Date.
-The benefit coverage for each eligible dependent will become effective on the date he or she qualifies as a dependent. - 4.
-Termination of Dependents' Benefit Coverage.
-Your dependents' benefit coverage will automatically terminate on the earlier of (a) the date your benefit coverage terminates, or (b) the date he or she ceases to qualify as a dependent. - 5.
-Exceptions to the Termination of Your Dependents' Benefit Coverage. - a.
+The benefit coverage for each eligible dependent will become effective on the date he or she qualifies as a dependent.

+4. Termination of Dependents' Benefit Coverage.
+Your dependents' benefit coverage will automatically terminate on the earlier of (a) the date your benefit coverage terminates, or (b) the date he or she ceases to qualify as a dependent.

+5. Exceptions to the Termination of Your Dependents' Benefit Coverage.

+- a.
 Dependent children are eligible to participate in the Plan up to age 28.
 The benefit coverage of a dependent child will not cease solely because the child has passed the upper age limit for dependent children as long as the child is not capable of self-support because of mental or physical disability and: - the disability began before the upper age limit was reached under the Plan and the dependent disabled child was an eligible dependent under the Plan when he/she reached the upper age limit; and - 2. is unmarried and depends on the Employee for financial support. - The Plan may require periodic proof of mental or physical disability.
 If not provided earlier, written notice of mental or physical disability must be provided to the Plan office within 31 days of when the dependent child attains age 28.
 This extension will continue until the earliest of (1) the date he or she ceases to be eligible for reasons other than age, (2) the date he or she ceases to be incapacitated, or (3) the thirty-first (31st) day after we request additional proof of his or her incapacity if you fail to furnish such proof. - b.
 COBRA Continuation Coverage.
 See the COBRA Continuation Coverage "Very Important Notice" for a summary of your rights and obligations to continue coverage for a limited time period through self-payment to the Plan. - 6.
 Waiver of Coverage.
 You have the right to elect to not receive coverage for your Dependents under this Plan by notifying the Plan Administrator in writing.

 II.
-SUMMARY OF HEARING AID BENEFIT For You and Your Dependents
+VISION CARE BENEFIT For You and Your Dependents